-Daily weather data are required by many applications.
+For many applications daily weather data are required.
 In particular, extreme events over short period are much more important than the mean climate over long period of time.
-The question of changes in climate and weather extremes is of fundamental interest to the economic well-being of all nations and poses a challenging scientific question to understanding natural and anthropogenic climate variability (IPCC, 2001; 2007).
+The question of changes in climate and weather extremes is of fundamental interest to the economic well-being of all nations and poses a challenging scientific question to understanding natural and anthropogenic climate variability (IPCC, 2001).